 The UN has warned that if the war continues, famine could engulf Yemen in the next three months, killing 13 million people.

-For just £40 / $60 USD, donations will provide emergency food parcels, which will be enough food for a family and last an entire month.
+Donate £40/$48 USD to provide emergency food parcels, which will feed a family for an entire month.

 The conflict in Yemen has been described as Amnesty International as “the forgotten war.”